c0c0n3/kitt4sme.live/docs/bootstrap.md

 $ multipass shell kitt4sme
 ```

 and then follow the instructions below.
-Keep in mind, depending on what you'll do with your toy platform later, you might need more RAM and storage.
+Keep in mind, depending on what you'll do with your platform later, you might need more RAM and storage.

 #### Preparing your own fork